Shaggy Rogers: Background

 In most cases, Shaggy is from the fictional town of Coolsville, Ohio.
-When he was old enough to go to school, he adopted Scooby–Doo from the Knittingham Puppy Farm.
-Later on, he met Fred Jones, Daphne Blake, and Velma Dinkley.
-They became friends and they decided to form Mystery Incorporated.
-According to Scooby-Doo: Behind the Scenes, Shaggy was the one who bought the Mystery Machine and gave it its paint job.
+When he is old enough to go to school, he adopts Scooby–Doo from the Knittingham Puppy Farm.
+Later on, he meets Fred Jones, Daphne Blake, and Velma Dinkley.
+They become friends and decide to form Mystery Incorporated.
+According to Scooby-Doo: Behind the Scenes, Shaggy is the one who bought the Mystery Machine and gave it its paint job.

-According to Scooby-Doo: Behind the Scenes, Shaggy's old nickname was Buzz (apparently for his buzz cut) until his tenth birthday.
+According to Scooby-Doo: Behind the Scenes, Shaggy's old nickname was Buzz (apparently for his buzz cut), until his tenth birthday.
 Fred says that, contrary to what people believe, Shaggy is not skinny because Scooby is always stealing his food, but rather because he is a vegetarian.
-But as healthy as Shaggy tries to stay, he has battled unhealthy habits.
-Velma calculates that he once ate exactly 45% of his body weight.
-This led to him dieting and starting a new hobby: collecting decorator belt buckles.
+But as healthy as Shaggy tries to stay, he has battled unhealthy habits such as the time he developed an addiction for Scooby Snacks for a few months.
+At one point, Velma calculated that he had eaten exactly 45% of his body weight.
+This led to him starting a new hobby: collecting decorator belt buckles.
 Shaggy claims to have the largest collection of decorator belt buckles in the world and currently owns 653.
 He also states that he wears a different belt buckle for every mystery if one pays attention, the joke being that his baggy shirt always hides them.

 In Scooby-Doo!
 Mystery Incorporated, he is from Crystal Cove along with the other members of Mystery Incorporated.
 His parents' names are Colton and Paula Rogers and appear to be quite well off, living in a mansion.
 He dates Velma for a short period during the first season.